 2. Failure to understand stakeholder expectations, needs, and concerns.
-Once we have identified stakeholders, project managers should communicate the purpose of the project and seek to understand how the project may impact the stakeholders.
+Once we have identified stakeholders, project managers should communicate the project's purpose and seek to understand how the project may impact the stakeholders.

 3. Failure to understand the stakeholder’s power and interest levels.
 Project managers should not manage all stakeholders in the same manner.
 Consider completing a Power/Interest Grid.
-Project managers assess stakeholders in terms of their Power (Low or High) and Interest (Low or High).
-Closely manage the High Power, High Interest stakeholders.
+Project managers assess stakeholders regarding their Power (Low or High) and Interest (Low or High).
+Closely manage the High Power, High-Interest stakeholders.

 4. Failure to invite the stakeholders to the table early.
 Want a way to engage stakeholders early?
 Work with your Project Sponsor.
 Invite stakeholders to participate in the development of the project charter.
 Ask the stakeholders to share their thoughts on the problems, goals, deliverables, constraints, assumptions, and high-level risks.

-Stakeholder - an individual, group, or organization who may affect, be affected by, or perceive themselves to be affected by a decision, activity, or outcome of a project, program, or portfolio. —PMBOK 6th Edition
+Stakeholder.
+An individual, group, or organization who may affect, be affected by, or perceive themselves to be affected by a decision, activity, or outcome of a project, program, or portfolio. —PMBOK® Guide, 7th Edition

 7. Failure to identify, assess, and manage stakeholder risks.
 Project managers should regularly monitor risks.
 As new risks are identified, identify stakeholders who may be impacted and engage the stakeholders where appropriate.

 8. Failure to communicate with stakeholders for change management.
-A good Change Control Board (CCB) will help ensure appropriate stakeholders are considered when change requests are submitted.
+A good Change Control Board (CCB) will help ensure appropriate stakeholders are considered when submitting change requests.
 The CCB approved changes should be documented and shared with the stakeholders.